-Self-employment.
+Self-employment earnings.
 If you are self-employed, include your net earnings in earned income.
 For purposes of the child and dependent care credit, net earnings from self-employment generally means the amount from line 3 of Schedule SE (either Section A or Section B) minus any deduction for self-employment tax on line 27 of Form 1040.
-Include your self-employment earnings in earned income, even if they are less than \$400 and you did not file Schedule SE.
+Include your selfemployment earnings in earned income, even if they are less than \$400 and you did not file Schedule SE.

+Statutory employee.
 If you filed Schedule C or C-EZ to report income as a statutory employee, also include as earned income the amount from line 1 of that Schedule C or C-EZ.

+Net loss.
 You must reduce your earned income by any net loss from self-employment.

-Optional method.
-If your net earnings from selfemployment are low or you have a net loss, you may be able to figure your net earnings by using an optional method instead of the regular method.
+Optional method if earnings are low or a net loss.
+If your net earnings from self-employment are low or you have a net loss, you may be able to figure your net earnings by using an optional method instead of the regular method.
 Get Publication 533, Self-Employment Tax, for details.
-If you use an optional method to figure net earnings for selfemployment tax purposes, include those net earnings in your earned income for this credit.
+If you use an optional method to figure net earnings for self-employment tax purposes, include those net earnings in your earned income for this credit.
 In this case, subtract any deduction you claimed on Form 1040, line 27, from the total of the amounts on Schedule SE, Section B, lines 3 and 4b, to figure your net earnings.

 Student-spouse or spouse not able to care for self.

 Your spouse who is either a full-time student or not able to care for himself or herself is treated as having earned income.
 His or her earned income for each month is considered to be at least \$200 if there is one qualifying person in your home, or at least \$400 if there are two or more.